Fazilka TV Tower

-Fazilka TV Tower, often nicknamed the Fazilka Eiffel Tower, is a 304.8 m tall Indian lattice tower at Fazilka, Punjab, India, which is used for FM-/TV-broadcasting in the whole of Punjab.
+Fazilka TV Tower, often nicknamed the Fazilka Eiffel Tower, is a 304.8 m tall lattice tower at Fazilka, Punjab, India, which is used for FM-/TV-broadcasting in the whole of Punjab.
 The tower is currently the forty-fourth in the world and the second tallest man-made structure in India.

-Fazilka TV Tower is able to supply all areas around 100 kilometres of its location with TV programmes.
-The tall tower is nicknamed the "Fazilka Eiffel Tower", although its similarity with the real Eiffel Tower is questionable at best.
+The tower is able to broadcast TV programmes to all areas within 100 kilometres of its location.
+It is nicknamed the "Fazilka Eiffel Tower", although its similarity with the real Eiffel Tower is questionable at best.

 Fazilka TV Tower, after Rameswaram TV Tower, is the second-tallest man-made structure in India.

 History

 The Fazilka TV Tower was built in 1996, completing its 11-year-long construction in 2007.
 However, nearly four years after it was erected and made functional, the Fazilka TV tower had failed to serve the very purpose, which necessitated its construction.
 The television and the radio signals from Pakistan, which the TV tower was supposed to weaken, are still as strong as ever.
 Worse, the whole of the population, mostly rural, in all areas around 100 kilometres from its location, which it was supposed to serve, has mostly switched over either to the cable connection or to the DTH.
 The 304.8 m tall free-standing lattice tower, the second tallest man-made structure in India after Rameswaram TV Tower which is approximately 1,060 ft tall, has turned into a "white elephant" now.
 Planned as a relay station on lines of Jalandhar Doordarshan Kendra, apart from weakening the signals from Pakistan, the tower now relays only Doordarshan channels.
 No programmes are made in the area even though the tower houses the equipment necessary to create and relay them.